-Ranitidine, the active ingredient in the popular heartburn medication Zantac®, may cause cancer when it breaks down into N-Nitrosodimethylamine (NDMA), a chemical compound that the U.S. Food and Drug Administration calls a "probable carcinogen."
+Ranitidine, the active ingredient in the popular heartburn medication Zantac, may cause cancer when it breaks down into N-Nitrosodimethylamine (NDMA), a chemical compound that the U.S. Food and Drug Administration (FDA) calls a "probable carcinogen."
 In April 2020, the FDA requested that manufacturers withdraw all ranitidine drugs (whether prescription or over-the-counter) from the market.

-A class action lawsuit is basically one big case in which a single plaintiff (or a small group) represents the interests of all other class members against one or two defendants.
+A class action lawsuit is one lawsuit in which a single plaintiff (or a small group) represents the interests of all other class members against one or two defendants.
 When it comes to the nuts and bolts of litigation, the action occurs between the representative plaintiff and the defendant.
 However, the outcome of the case applies to all class members.
 Class action lawsuits allow numerous claimants to obtain legal relief in situations where it wouldn't be realistic for them to file individual lawsuits.

 MDLs also try to promote settlement by allowing a select group of plaintiffs to negotiate a global settlement with the defendant.
 If there is no settlement, the MDL judge will choose a few test cases to give both sides an idea of what to expect at trial.
 Because these cases attempt to gauge how the overall litigation will go, they are often referred to as "bellwether trials."

 This creates two potential groups of plaintiffs.
 In the first group, we have people who took ranitidine and got cancer.
-In a second group, we have ranitidine users who did not get sick but were not properly informed of the drug's risks.
+In a second group, we have ranitidine users who didn't get sick but were not properly informed of the drug's risks.
 This means the maker of the ranitidine medication likely violated one or more consumer protection laws.